Requests for information

 Customers can check personal details contained in the Motor Registry System.
-The information can be given orally or in writing provided a current Tasmanian photo licence or Full Proof of Identity is provided.
+The information can be given orally or in writing provided a current Tasmanian photo licence or Evidence of Identity is provided.
 If the information is to be provided in writing a fee is payable.
-Clients must provide credit card details if requesting this information by email or post.
+Clients must provide a copy of their Driver Licence and credit card details if requesting this information by email or post.

 Personal information about a customer cannot be provided to anyone other than the customer themselves.
-Staff of Service Tasmania and the Registration and Licensing Branch can confirm on a "yes or no" basis the registered operator of a vehicle, however, NO address information is to be released in any circumstance.
+Staff of Service Tasmania and Registration and Licensing Services can confirm on a "yes or no" basis the registered operator of a vehicle, however, NO address information is to be released in any circumstance.

 If a customer is denied access to information in the form of one or more documents they should fill in a Right to Information application form, and pay the fee.
 The request will be handled by the RTI Officer.
 Contact number for the RTI officer is (03) 6166 3293.
 Written requests can be made.

-Consent for the release of information can be implied by the Registration and Licensing Branch if the Branch has informed the customer of:
+Consent for the release of information can be implied by Registration and Licensing Services if the Branch has informed the customer of:

 - the purpose for which the information is being collected

 - the basis on which collection of the information is authorised or required